almu6129/Project-3/README.txt

 ------------------------
 ABOUT THIS PROJECT
 ------------------------
 This is a game inspired from the board game Clue.
+It was written for my starting computing class at University of Colorado Boulder.